top of page

 We believe it is vital to prioritize and share a collective commitment to serving young children and their families during their most essential years of development.

 We are a nonpartisan, member-led organization with representation from across the U.S. and its territories.
-We support our members with shared resources, an online community, events, and professional development.
+We support our members with shared resources, an online community, events, and professional learning.
 Our national reach enables us to bring state perspectives to a wider conversation.

 MISSION